V-Varga/SPOT-BGC/README.md

 3. Human read filtration by mapping to the human genome: Bowtie2
 4. Normalization of read counts: BBNorm
 5. For the per-sample assemblies, sample IDs with <100k reads remaining are filtered out
-6. Assembly: per-sample with SPAdes, per-cohort with MEGAHIT
+6. Assembly: per-sample with (Meta)SPAdes, per-cohort with MEGAHIT (Note that if the complexity of a file causes MetaSPAdes to be unable to process it, MEGAHIT will be used, instead.)
-7. Human contig elimination (sanity check): BLASTN
+8. Human contig elimination (sanity check): Kraken2
-8. Binning of contigs into MAGs: MetaBAT
+9. Binning of contigs into MAGs: MetaBAT
-9. Quality assessment of the MAGs: CheckM
+10. Quality assessment of the MAGs: CheckM
-10. Taxonomic assignments of normalized FASTQ reads: MetaPhlAn
+11. Taxonomic assignments of the MAGs: CheckM
-11. BGC predictions: GECCO, AntiSMASH
+12. BGC predictions: GECCO, AntiSMASH

 ## Dependencies